-Friendly's Crispy Chicken Salad with Honey Mustard
+Friendly's Crispy Chicken Salad

 This calorie- and fat-filled salad is really just an excuse to eat chicken tenders and tortilla chips without the guilt.
 But your waistline doesn't care if this meal is marketed as a healthy salad.
-All it knows is that you're overfilling it with half a day's calories and an entire day's worth of saturated fat.
+All it knows is that you're overfilling it with nearly a thousand calories and an entire day's worth of saturated fat.
 To discover more restaurant meals that will kill your flat belly dreams, check out our exclusive report, The #1 Worst Menu Option at 40 Popular Restaurants!

 Hooters Chicken Caesar Salad

 Back in the early 2000's, Hooters refused to disclose their food's nutritional information—and now that the info is in the public domain, it's easy to see why.
 This dish is so gross, in fact, that you'd be better off getting a 6-piece order of wings (750 calories) than sitting down to this dish.
 To learn more about protein-packed fare that can actually help you trim the fat, check out these 29 Best-Ever Proteins for Weight Loss.

 Chick-Fil-A Cobb Salad with Avocado Lime Ranch Dressing